SofiaPS-bio/SQL-miniproject/README.md

 Four key datasets were used to build a comprehensive analytical structure.
 Each was individually cleaned and normalized before integration.

-Dataset

-Description

-Source

-Study Focus

-happiness_score

-Measures the level of national happiness and social support based on global surveys.
+happiness_score --> Measures the level of national happiness and social support based on global surveys.

-World Happiness Report

-Primary Predictive Variable (Wellbeing)

-innovation_score

-Tracks national innovation performance through global indices.
+innovation_score -- >Tracks national innovation performance through global indices.

-External Sources

-Proxy for Innovation & Productivity

-gdp

-Represents each country’s total economic output (Gross Domestic Product).
+gdp --> Represents each country’s total economic output (Gross Domestic Product).

-External Sources

-Primary Economic Indicator

-gdp_per_capita

-GDP adjusted by population, providing a per-person measure of economic wealth.
+gdp_per_capita --> GDP adjusted by population, providing a per-person measure of economic wealth.

-External Sources

-Indicator of Individual Productivity

 🧱 Database Design